EasyCorp/EasyAdminBundle/doc/book/edit-new-configuration.rst

   By default it's just ``unlink($file->getPathname())``.
 It's useful in complex scenarios such as performing some tasks before/after deleting files or when you also need to delete the file from other locations (e.g. cloud services).
+* ``upload_validate``: (optional) a PHP callable used to validate the uploaded files before moving them to their final destination.
+By default it checks duplicated files and renames them.
+It's useful in complex scenarios such as validating files that will be moved to some cloud service.

 This form type uses a `form data transformer`_ to manage the file resource to file path conversion.
 This means that only the file path/s is/are stored in the